The Vegan keto diet plan will provide you with all the nutrients you need when losing weight on the keto diet. Plus it’s 100% vegan friendly.

 - Nut based vegan yogurt

 - Olive oil

 - MCT oil – if you’re not familiar with this read all about its amazing health benefits here mct oil for keto

 Make sure you reach your keto macros

-You should be aiming to keep your carb intake below 20g per day.
+This means that you should be aiming to keep your carb intake below 20g net per day.

-For a little more oil each day make yourself some bullet proof hot choc by adding this creamy drink to your daily routine.
+For a little more oil each day make yourself some Bulletproof Hot Chocolate by adding this creamy drink to your daily routine.

-It will help you reach your fat macros, and keep you alert and feeling full for hours:
+It’ll help you to reach your fat macros, and keep you alert and feeling full for hours: